Crime with DeWine

 Ohio Citizen Action is calling on Governor DeWine and Lt.
 Governor Husted to reject regulated utility campaign contributions and spearhead reforms at the Public Utilities Commission of Ohio (PUCO).

-After nearly 18 months, the DeWine/Husted Administration has failed to take decisive action in the wake of the $61 million scandal surrounding House Bill 6.
+After over two years, the DeWine/Husted Administration has failed to take decisive action in the wake of the $61 million scandal surrounding House Bill 6.

 Here’s how you can help us hold Governor DeWine and Lt.
 Governor Husted accountable: